the-turing-way/the-turing-way/book/content/credit/credit.md

 6. [Further reading](#further-reading)

 ## Summary
-> easy to understand summary - a bit like tl;dr

 Reproducible research is great, but spending time on it will reduce the time you have available for activities by which researchers are traditionally measured, such as writing papers.
 But what if you could get credit for your reproducibility efforts as well?

 ## How this will help you/ why this is useful
-> why we think you should read the whole thing

 Academic research is a reputation economy, and citations are the currency.
 Most research institutions' promotion and hiring criteria depend to a greater or lesser extent on your publishing record: how many articles you have published, how "important" the journals were, and how many times each article has been cited.